equinor/iterative_ensemble_smoother/docs/assumptions_limitations.md

 This might lead some to believe that they are complex, sophisticated algorithms that work well on a wide variety of problems.
 The opposite is true: they are in many ways quite simple and they impose restrictive assumptions.
 Although the assumptions used to derive ES and ESMDA are never met in practice, the algorithms are still useful.
+ES is identical to one iteration of ESMDA.

 As a reminder, the problem that ESMDA solves is this: given a prior over model parameters as well as observed outcomes, adjust the prior in the direction of the observed outcomes.
 In other words, the goal is to approximate the posterior distribution, given a prior as described by sampled realizations and an observation.